hyosung11/Launch-School/Courses/JS109/notes.md

 * Answer **D** goes a step further than **C** by **explaining why this is important** and the *underlying principle that it demonstrates*; i.e., the fact that JavaScript has particular scoping rules which affect whether or not a variable can be referenced or reassigned.
 It also talks about how the `break` statement influences the execution of the loop.
 Finally, we also mention that we're declaring a global variable.
 Based on the way that this question is phrased, answer **D** would be the only answer of the four to receive full points in an actual assessment.

+#### Bullet Points

+Many students attempt to use bullet points to answer the questions on the exam.
+This makes sense in some situations:

+* You have a list of explicit reasons why some code does what it does.
+* You have a list of pros and cons.
+* You want to provide a list of things.

+In short, they work well for **lists**.
+(Notice that we used a bullet list to list this list of lists!)
+However, they don't always work as complete answers for a question. **You don't speak in bullet lists; don't write with lists.**

+To illustrate, consider the following hypothetical explanation of the example code from the previous section:

+* Line 1 declares a variable named greeting and initializes it as `'Hello'`.
+* Line 3 begins a loop that keeps on repeating forever until the code breaks out of the loop.
+* Line 4 reassigns `greeting` to `'Hi'`.
+* Line 5 breaks out of the loop.
+* Line 8 logs the value of `greeting` to the console.
+* Variables defined in an outer scope are accessible from a nested inner scope.

+This answer is essentially a **laundry list** of statements about the code.
+Unfortunately, laundry lists aren't very effective as answers on the assessment.
+They are difficult to follow, and often leave it to the reader to piece together the logic behind the list.

+In the above list, for instance, there's no logical progression that actually explains what is happening.
+Instead, the student has simply listed a bunch of statements about each line of code, plus one unrelated item that talks about scope.
+However, a program is not a series of independent lines of code.
+Code depends on what happened before, and it influences what happens later.
+There's nothing in the laundry list that connects those individual bits of code together.

+From the grader's point of view, this answer is incomplete:

+* It doesn't mention what happens when the loop runs.
+* it doesn't talk about the fact that `greeting` on line 4 is the same variable as the one shown on lines 1 and 8.
+* It doesn't tie the statement about variables to the other statements.

+In short, it leaves the grader with the burden of tying your bullet points together in a coherent whole.

+These faults can be addressed, to a degree, in a bullet point answer.
+However, the laundry list approach often leads students to overlook these missing details.
+Paragraphs make it easier to think about the bigger picture since you're striving for clarity, not a list of everything you can think of.

+Some students *overcompensate* by listing a bunch of facts that aren't really pertinent to the question.
+For instance, a typical answer might list several facts about the word true above:

+* The `while` loop takes a condition of `true`
+* The loop is looking for a truthy value, but `true` is a boolean value.
+* It evaluates `true` as truthy.

+This is mostly clutter for the grader, and there's some ambiguity about what "It" means in the last bullet.
+You may also lose some points if the additional details say something that is incorrect.

+In general, a clearly written paragraph is easier to understand and grade than a laundry list.
+While we won't penalize you for using bullet points, it's important to realize that bullet points have weaknesses that are difficult to see when you're writing.

+#### Precision of Language